 At some point, though, it seems that a lot of people in our culture quit singing.
 We start to think that singing is for professionals, and we giggle at the people who show up for the “American Idol” auditions who obviously have no chance of making it in the competition.
 We become so shy of our own voices that we don’t allow anyone else to hear us, and we make fun of ourselves when they do.

 Even music therapists struggle with finding our voices.
+My good friend and colleague Kat Fulton wrote about her struggles with laryngitis until she worked through the anxieties and fear of disapproval that caused her to lose her voice.
 For my own part, I have a hard time accepting compliments from people about my singing voice, and even though I sing in front of people every day, I would never volunteer to sing a solo – in church or at a karaoke bar!
 You see, as a music major in college, I was an instrumentalist, not a vocalist, so I am positive that all those voice majors are much better singers than I am…except voice majors can be shy about their voices, too.

 All this is to say, if you feel shy about singing, you are definitely not alone!